RRemelgado/firemap/README.md

 <br>
 <p align="justify">
 The FRI is expressed as the quotient between the number of years with fires and the number of years in the time-series.
-Then, for each pixel, fire map uses Running Length Encoding (RLE) to break a time-series of fire occurrences (with 1 for "fire" and 0 for "unburnt") into segments of equal value.
+Then, for each pixel, the <i>firemap</i> algorithm uses Running Length Encoding (RLE) to break a time-series of fire occurrences (with 1 for "fire" and 0 for "unburnt") into segments of equal value.
 The length of segments corresponding to "unburnt" periods are used to calculate MRI1, MRI2, and MRI3.
-The algorithm relies on global burned area maps derived monthly at a resolution of 500-m based on MODIS.
-For details on this data, <a href="https://developers.google.com/earth-engine/datasets/catalog/MODIS_006_MCD64A1">refer to the GEE's data catalog</a>.
+These calculations use monthly data with a resolution of 500-m, based on MODIS.
+For details on the source data, <a href="https://developers.google.com/earth-engine/datasets/catalog/MODIS_006_MCD64A1">refer to its description in GEE's data catalog</a>.
 </p>

 <br>